peterursem/CardWizard/README.md

-# cuterator
+# The Cuterator

-A tool that allows the user to easily create and print images in layouts compatible with the Duplo DoccuCutter CC-228.
+A web based tool that allows the user to easily upload and print images in layouts compatible with the Duplo DoccuCutter CC-228.
+Includes support for Business cards (3.5" x 2"), 4x6, and 5x7.